We are currently looking for a Scientific Coordinator.

 What is the Microverse

-Microorganisms rule the world: they are found in nearly all habitats on earth and coexist with plants, animals and humans.
+Microorganisms rule the world: they are found in all habitats on earth and coexist with plants, animals and humans.
 The interactions of complex microbial communities with each other, with higher organisms and with the abiotic environment determine the functioning of ecosystems, our climate and the well-being of all organisms.
 Human activities or infectious microorganisms can dramatically disturb microbial communities and may result in the deterioration of ecosystems, weather extremes, severe crop losses or disease.

 We aim to understand the formation and balance of microbial consortia and their interactive networks and offer innovative solutions for fighting disease and environmental dysbalance.
 Balance of the Microverse is a Cluster of Excellence at the Friedrich Schiller University Jena.
-It is funded by the German Research Foundation unter Germany's Excellence Strategy.
+It is funded by the German Research Foundation under Germany's Excellence Strategy.

 Into the Microverse